The Malabar Headland Circuit Walk

 The Malabar Headland coastline

-The views on a clear day are breathtaking, with Bondi and the city skyline in the north, and La Perouse and Kamay Botany Bay National Park in the south.
+On a clear day, the views are truly breathtaking, stretching from Bondi and the city skyline in the north to La Perouse and Kamay Botany Bay National Park in the south.

 Magic Point

-One of the highlights along the Boora Point walking track is Magic Point, a small peninsula with rock platforms that provide fantastic views out to the ocean.
+A highlight along the Boora Point Walking Track is Magic Point, a small peninsula with rock platforms offering spectacular ocean views.

 Maroubra Beach views from Malabar Headland